-Research Scholar Shri Jagadishprasad Jhabarmal Tibrewala University (JJTU) Rajasthan, India energy efficiency [1].
-These types of approaches are applicable for low-power (less than 5kVA) to high-power applications (around 100kVA).
+Research Scholar Shri Jagadishprasad Jhabarmal Tibrewala University(JJTU),Rajasthan, India Email: kushal.442@gmail.com higher power processing potential and overall higher energy efficiency [1].
+These types of approaches are applicable for low-power (less than 5kVA) to highpower applications (around 100kVA).
 A three-phase shunt APF is generally comprises of a three-phase bridge converter and control circuitry.
-Most of the earlier used control approaches require to sense the load current and calculate its harmonics and reactive components in order to produce the position for scheming the current of the bridge converter[2].
-Those control methods require fast and accurate calculation; therefore, highperformance A/D converters and an high-speed digital microprocessors are required, which yields high cost, low stability and complexity.
-So here introducing a promising One-Cycle solution based on
+Most of the earlier used control approaches require sensing the load current and calculating its harmonics and reactive components in order to produce the position for scheming the current of the bridge converter [2].
+Those control methods require fast and accurate high-performance calculation: therefore, converters and high-speed digital microprocessors are required, which yields high cost, low stability and complexity.
+So here introducing a promising solution based One-Cycle control. on switches are run with switching frequency; hence, the switching losses are relatively much and more than that of the vector based active power filters.
+In this reference, a three-phase parallel filter with six-switch bridge voltage-source